 The core mission of the CSIS Africa Program is to conduct sustained and timely research and analysis on the major elements of U.S. policy toward Africa, with the aim of substantially shaping discourse in Congress, the executive branch, and among the broader policymaking community.
 The program also provides a platform to African opinion leaders and seeks to integrate African perspectives into the Washington policy dialogue.

 Foreign Policy (article)

 Voice of America (video)

 In this collection of essays, regional and functional experts from

-and security, and democracy and good governance
+and investment, peace and security, and democracy and good

 This report highlights examples of progress and positive collaboration between corporate and public actors and identifies areas where African governments can do more to make the most of current economic opportunities.

 Supported by the Ford Foundation, the series will bring Nigerian officials, civil society activists, and opinion leaders to Washington, D.C. to engage with U.S. policymakers and Africa experts on how best to ensure that Nigeria's upcoming elections are peaceful, credible, and free.

 Supported by Luce Foundation, this project examines the ways in which the religious and political spheres intersect in African contexts.